AndrejcoT/sitecheck/README.md

 ## Project Status

 This project is pre-release and intentionally small.
 The current focus is fast, low-noise deployment checks with optional deeper WordPress checks behind `--deep`.
+Recent work has focused on keeping scan data complete while making terminal output easier to control with `--only` and `--summary`.

 ## Roadmap

 - Improve WordPress profile detection further as real projects expose edge cases.
-- Add configuration options only where they reduce noise without hiding important failures.
+- Expand configuration only where it reduces noise without hiding important failures.
 - Keep default scans fast and conservative.
 - Keep deeper or noisier checks behind explicit flags.
+- Keep text output useful for both detailed review and quick summaries.